OliverC96/Ticket-Exchange/README.md

 - Clicking on a listing brings up a new page containing the listing details - users can click "Purchase" to initiate the checkout process
 - Users are then shown the checkout page, where they have 15 minutes to enter their billing address and payment information to secure the listing
-  - Note: if the user fails to complete the checkout stage in this 15-minute window, the ticket is released back into the public marketplace
+  - Note: if the user fails to complete the checkout stage in this 15-minute window, the order expires, and the ticket is released back into the public marketplace
 - If the purchase is successful, the user is shown a new page which displays a brief summary of the order
   - Additionally, the user is sent an email containing all significant order information (see [Email Updates](#email-updates))
 - Clicking "View Orders" directs the user to a new page presenting a comprehensive order history